Saturday, 28 June 2008

 Well, thanks for that, Dad, I murmured as the first tears stung my eyes.

-Now, fifteen years on and with a straight marriage behind me, I'm fully out and able to strut across the Aldwych myself, but how I wish I could spot Kieran coming the other way.
+Now, fifteen years on and with a straight marriage behind me, I'm fully out and able to strut along the Aldwych myself, but how I wish I could spot Kieran coming the other way.
 As ever, he'd be in a mad rush to make his next appointment, but even so, I'd hold him just long enough to say, 'I made it, Kieran.
 God love me, I made it!'

 ©www.latelygay.com Image courtesy of Steve Walker Art